 We have to read the music sheet, which contains several pieces of information such as tone and rhythm.
 This information has to be combined and transformed into our instrument, which consists of multiple elements such as which valve to press, how high/low to play, and with what kind of intensity.
 We also have to synchronize our lips, tongue, and fingers.

-This set of multiple coordinated activities require a high mental capacity and concentration, which also need to be developed and trained along your journey of learning trumpet.
+This set of multiple coordinated activities requires a high mental capacity and concentration, which also need to be developed and trained along your journey of learning trumpet.

 A Musical Approach Mindset

 “Never practice, but always perform!”
-This quote from the legendary Aldolf Herseth (former principal player of the Chicago Symphony Orchestra) refers to the importance of being musical by every single note.
+This quote from the legendary Adolf Herseth (former principal player of the Chicago Symphony Orchestra) refers to the importance of being musical by every single note.

-We are musicians primarily and the trumpet is only an asset to express our musical feelings, thoughts.
+We are musicians primarily and the trumpet is only an asset to express our musical feelings and thoughts.

-With this mindset we cannot divide trumpet playing to practicing and to performing, we have to express ourselves musical by playing the trumpet and form every note accordingly.
+With this mindset, we cannot divide trumpet playing into practicing and performing, we have to express ourselves musically by playing the trumpet and forming every note accordingly.
 It is also the desired way to get a flow effect (Csikszentmihalyi, 1990) while playing, which helps us to reach success and therefore to enjoy practicing.

 We hope these fundamentals will help young players and their parents to get familiar with regular, daily practice and make it an enjoyable routine.